NikNak-youtube/ball-detector/README.md

 # ball-detector
-will detect balls in your image or webcam
+Will detect balls in your image or webcam
+# using...
+this reposotory uses tenserflow (and tenserflow.js) and teachable machine (link: https://teachablemachine.withgoogle.com/)